deanwraith24/finance-tracker/README.md

 Some of the issues that were encountered and then corrected during the testing are listed below,

-* Initially there was no way to return to the landing page, so the heading was turned into a link to allow this if users wanted to read the rules again.
+* I realised there was no way to return to the dashboard from the budget detail page so a link was added to the budget detail page.

-* The submit button could be clicked more than once which would lead to the score being updated on each click, so the code was updated to disable the submit button after it has been clicked once and then be reset when the new question is loaded.

-* The submit button was being displayed in the final score screen which was corrected by hiding it.
+* There was no way to exit the add income/expense pages if the user did not want to add either.
+A cancel button was added.

 ### <u>Deployement</u>

-The project was deployed using GitHub Pages.
-The steps to deploy are as follows:
+The project was deployed using Heroku.
+The process was started at the beginning of the project and updated regularly.

- 1. Open the repository and click on the settings tab.
- 2. Navigate to the Pages tab in the menu on the left.
- 3. Choose deploy from a branch and select main branch.
- 4. Click save and you can access the deployed website from the Pages tab.

 ### <u>Credits</u>

-The idea for the game from a card game I have played before.
-The questions and answers came from the game and I selected the more general questions to be used.

-The course work and W3 Schools were helpful in developing the functions that allow the game to work.
+The walkthrough projects, W3Schools, Code Institute course work, Slack and Django documentation were used at different stages to work through problems.